 Attorneys Helping Nursing Home Victims of Pelvic Fractures

 The pelvis, a ring of bones located in the lower torso, connects the hips and protects vital organs in the abdomen.
-Pelvic fractures are life threatening injuries in elderly nursing home patients.
+Pelvic fractures are painful, life threatening injuries in elderly nursing home patients.
+Unfortunately, broken pelvis injuries are common if the nursing home neglects the resident and allows them to suffer a fall.

 The pelvis is an important structure of bones within the body that include the sacrum, tailbone (coccyx), and hip bones (ilium, ischium, and pubis).
 These bones connect to form a protective ring, also known as the pelvic ring, around vital organs, nerves, and blood vessels.